fhamborg/NewsMTSC/README.md

 models, hyperparameters, and datasets.

 ## Running a single experiment
+Goal: training a model with a user-defined (hyper)parameter combination.

 `train.py` allows fine-grained control over the training and evaluation process, yet for most command line arguments we provide useful defaults.
 Two arguments are required: